MohamedRagabAbbas/Digital-Design-Project-Final-Version-1/README.md

-# Quine McCluskey Logic Minimization Project
+# Quine-McCluskey Logic Minimization Project

 ## Overview
-CSCE 2301, 02 Project I Report Spring 2023

-Quine-McCluskey Logic Minimization

-Mohamed Abbas 900211252

-Mohammad Alashkar 900214276

-Omar Bahgat 900211747

-CSCE 2301, 02

-Department of Computer Science and Engineering, AUC

-Table of Contents
+This repo includes the design and implementation for the Quine-McCluskey minimization algorithm.
+The project allows the user to enter a boolean expression in any of the following forms.
+1- Expression in SoP form
+2- A list of minterms
+3- A list of minterms and don't cares